Piterkine/Delta-Demo/README.md

 # Delta-Demo
-This is the Demo file for learning purpose Git &amp; Github
+This is the practice for learning purpose Git &amp; Github